-Environment can be defined as the physical surrounding of man/woman of which he/she is a part and on which he/she is dependent for his/her activities like physiological functioning, production and consumption.
-His physical environment stretches from air, water and land to natural resources like energy carriers, soil and plants, animals and relationship ecosystems.
-The physical environment and the well being of individuals and societies is multi-fold and multi-faceted with a qualitative a well as a quantitative aspect to it.
+Environment can be defined as the physical surrounding of man/woman of which he/she is a part and on which he/she is dependent for his/her activities physiological like functioning, production and consumption.
+His physical environment stretches from air, water and land to natural resources like energy carriers, soil and plants, animals and ecosystems.
+The relationship between physical environment and the well being of individuals and societies is multi-fold and multi-faceted with a qualitative a well as a quantitative aspect to it.
 The availability and use of natural resources have a bearing on the outcome and the pace of development process.
 For an urbanized society, a large part of environment is man made.
-But, even then, the artificial environments (building, roads) and implements (clothes, automobiles) are based on an input of both labour and natural resources.
-Commonly, the term restricted 'Environment' is to ambient environment.
+But, even then, the artificial environments (building, roads) and implements (clothes, automobiles) are based on an input of both labour and natural Commonly. resources. the term is restricted ambient 'Environment' to environment.
 In that view, the indoor environment (home, work place) is regarded as isolated piece of environment to be treated on its own terms.

 The indoor environment usually is under the jurisdiction of the Public Health authorities.
 Health risks are mainly linked to space heating, cooking and lighting: low grade fuels, insufficient ventilation, and low or nonexisting chimneys are often the main problems.
-Additionally, there may be problems connected with moist, light, incidence, hazardous substances from building materials, lacquers and paints.
+Additionally, there may be connected with moist, problems light. incidence. hazardous substances from building materials, lacquers and paints.
 Problems with drinking water, sewage and waste are not linked to the dwelling as such, but rather due to lack of appropriate infrastructure.
 Statistics on indoor environment may be regarded as a subset of statistics on human settlements and the urban environment.